parse-community/docs/_includes/ios/push-notifications.md

 #### Sending Pushes to Queries

-Once you have your data stored on your `Installation` objects, you can use a `%{ParseQuery}` to target a subset of these devices. `Installation` queries work just like any other [Parse query](#queries), but we use the special static method `[PFInstallation query]` to create it.
+Once you have your data stored on your `Installation` objects, you can use a `PFQuery` to target a subset of these devices. `Installation` queries work just like any other [Parse query](#queries), but we use the special static method `[PFInstallation query]` to create it.
 We set this query on our `PFPush` object, before sending the notification.

 ```objc
 // Create our Installation query